MicrosoftDocs/well-architected/well-architected/devops/health-monitoring.md

 ## Instrumentation

-**Is the application instrumented to measure the customer experience?**

-Effective instrumentation is vital to detect and resolve performance anomalies that can impact customer experience, and application availability.

-For more resources about instrumentation, reference [Monitor performance](/azure/azure-monitor/azure-monitor-app-hub).

-**Do you have detailed instrumentation in the application code?**

 Instrumentation of your code allows precise detection of underperforming pieces when you apply load or stress tests.
 It's critical to have this data available to improve and identify performance opportunities in the application code.
 Use Application Performance Monitoring (APM) tools, such as [Application Insights](#application-performance-management-apm-tools), to manage the performance and availability of the application, along with aggregating application-level logs, and events for later interpretation.

+For more resources about instrumentation, reference [Monitor performance](/azure/azure-monitor/azure-monitor-app-hub).

 ### White-box monitoring

-**Is white-box monitoring used to instrument the application with semantic logs and metrics?**

 Application-level metrics and logs, such as current memory consumption or request latency, should be collected from the application to inform a health model, detect, and predict issues.